zhangster12/Obsidian-BJJ-Notes/Guard Passes/Sao Paulo Pass.md

 Be aware of Omoplatas and Triangles.
 # Variations
 ## Arm Passed
-For this variation, you pin one arm.
+For this variation, you pin 1 arm.
 ## Lapel Passed
 In the gi, you can remove the lapel and use it to wrap around the arm as you pass it behind the back.
 This variation is more assessable, but the opponent can still assess the trapped arm, so it’s not as controlling.
 ## Underhook